Swifu69/Cookie-Clicker/README.md

-# terrariaWebsiteByJohan
+# Cookie Clicker
-I will make a website where i post terraria stuff
+Just a cookie clicker since i forgot to do my yff project